CarneyC/slate/source/index.html.md

 }
 ```

-This endpoint removes an existing account's link with a third party identity provider.
+This endpoint removes the user's link with a third party identity provider.

 ### HTTP Request